 If you invest in the Raleigh suburbs, you could attract students from Duke University in Durham and the University of North Carolina in Chapel Hill.
 Young people from across the globe want to experience Raleigh.
 From attending school at one of the local, prestigious colleges to working in the infamous Research Triangle Park, Raleigh is the new destination for young people who are interested in a fresh start and a great home to live in.

 The Growing Technological Employment Base

-3. The Diverse Economic Base
+Raleigh's Diverse Economic Base

-Unemployment tends to be lower in areas with a diverse economy.
+Unemployment tends to be lower in areas with diverse economies.
 Raleigh is home to several major hospitals.
 It hosts an international airport.
-The high tech sector is so large we’ve already mentioned it as a point in favor of the Raleigh NC real estate market.
+The high-tech sector is so large we’ve already mentioned it as a point in favor of the Raleigh NC real estate market.
 This diverse economic base protects a community from the rise and fall of employment tied to a single market sector.
 This explains why Raleigh’s unemployment rate was one point lower than the state average in 2018 and was three points lower than the unemployment rate for the state during the Great Recession.

 Low Overall Taxes

 North Carolina’s overall tax burden is roughly 30th out of the 50 states according to WalletHub.
 Property taxes clock in at an average of 2.3%.
 That’s 11th in the country but far better than a number of eastern states.
 Georgia’s property tax rate, for example, is 2.75%, and neighboring South Carolina’s comes in at 2.91%.